J-xq/deep_neural_network_exercise/README.md

 # deep_neural_network_exercise
-Do some exercise when taking Andrew Ng's deep learning course.
+Do some exercise when taking Andrew Ng's deep learning courses.